Raising exceptions in a method and handling the same in the workflow

 Q: How can I raise an exception in a method?

-statement followed by an instance of an exception class.
+To raise an exception in a method, you can use the throw statement followed by an instance of an exception class.
 This signals that an exceptional condition has occurred and notifies the calling code to handle the exception.

-Q: What is the purpose of the try-catch
+Q: What is the purpose of the try-catch block?

-block is used to handle exceptions.
-Code that may raise an exception is placed within the try
+The try-catch block is used to handle exceptions.
+Code that may raise an exception is placed within the try block, and the corresponding exception handling code is placed within the catch block.
+If an exception occurs within the try block, it is caught and processed in the catch block.

 Q: How can I log exceptions for troubleshooting?